How to Get a Wikipedia Page for Your Company | The Discoverability Company

 After the article is published, it needs to be maintained.
 Wikipedia is a living encyclopedia, and other editors will modify your company's article over time.
 Some of those edits will be improvements.
 Others may introduce inaccuracies or remove important information.
 Ongoing monitoring and appropriate maintenance is part of keeping the page valuable.

-Common Reasons for Deletion
+Common reasons for deletion

 Even after a page is created, it can be nominated for deletion by any Wikipedia editor.
 The most common reasons are lack of notability (insufficient independent sources), promotional tone, and conflict of interest.
 Pages can also be deleted if they rely too heavily on primary sources like the company's own website rather than independent secondary sources.